my0210/eden/README.md

 3. Add the following variables:
    - `NEXT_PUBLIC_SUPABASE_URL` - Your Supabase project URL
    - `NEXT_PUBLIC_SUPABASE_ANON_KEY` - Your Supabase anon key
+   - `CRON_SECRET` (optional but recommended) - A secret token to protect cron endpoints.
+Generate with: `openssl rand -hex 32`

 **Important:**
 - Your `.env.local` file stays local and will never be committed to git (it's in `.gitignore`)